Ortus-Solutions/ContentBox/workbench/Developer.md

 There are three NPM scripts you may use:

-`npm run dev`  - a one-time compilation of development assets ( source maps and not minified ) `npm run watch`  - compiles the development assets and then watches for changes to any of the files.
+`npm run install` - Installs all dependencies on the root and default theme `npm run dev`  - a one-time compilation of development assets ( source maps and not minified ) `npm run watch`  - compiles the development assets and then watches for changes to any of the files.
 Automatically recompiles when changes are made
 `npm run prod` - compiles the production ( packed, minified ) assets for release.